4D-Game/CrazyComet/docs/index.md

 ## Game-end

-The game ends as soon as one team reaches ten points the game ends.
+The game ends as soon as one team reaches ten points.
 The team with ten points wins.

 ## Controls